Edda Buding

 Edda Buding (13 November 1936 – 15 July 2014) was a German tennis player of Romanian birth.
 She received the doubles gold medal at the 1968 Summer Olympics doubles demonstration event partnered with Helga Niessen Masthoff.
-Along with Yola Ramírez Ochoa, she was the runner-up in the 1961 U.S. Championships women's doubles event and with Robert Howe was the runner-up in mixed doubles at Wimbledon in 1961.
+Along with Yola Ramírez, she was the runner-up in the 1961 U.S. Championships women's doubles event and with Robert Howe was the runner-up in mixed doubles at Wimbledon in 1961.
 She was the sister of Ingo Buding, a two-time junior singles champion at the French Championships, and Ilse Buding.

 She won the 1961 U.S. Women's Clay Court Championships singles title after a three-sets victory in the final against Karen Hantze.

-In 1964 she received the Silbernes Lorbeerblatt (Silver Laurel Leaf), the highest sports award in Germany.
+In 1964, she received the Silbernes Lorbeerblatt (Silver Laurel Leaf), the highest sports award in Germany.

-Buding is the first opponent to play Chris Evert at the U.S. Open.
+Buding is the first opponent to play Chris Evert at the US Open.
 Evert won their 1971 match 6–1, 6–0.

 Buding died in 2014 in Aalen, Germany.